Shoegaze: Decline

 A major turning point came in March 1993 with Suede's self-titled debut album, which became the fastest-selling debut in British history at the time and marked the rise of Britpop.
 The movement accelerated in 1994 with greater successes for Blur's Parklife and Oasis's Definitely Maybe, presenting a lively, extroverted alternative to both grunge and shoegaze.
 Oasis brought substantial commercial success to Creation Records, and after 1994 the label shifted its focus away from its earlier shoegaze roster.

-June 1993 saw the release of Slowdive's second album Souvlaki, which was dismised by Melody Makers reviewer notoriously writing, "I would rather drown choking in a bath full of porridge than ever listen to it again."
-That same month, Lush released Split to a lukewarm reaction both critically and commercialy.
-Meanwhile, Swervedriver's second album Mezcal Head had a relative success, especially with the US audiences, where they toured with such bands as Soundgarden and the Smashing Pumpkins.
+June 1993 saw the release of Slowdive's second album, Souvlaki, which was dismissed by Melody Makers reviewer notoriously writing, "I would rather drown choking in a bath full of porridge than ever listen to it again."
+That same month, Lush released Split to a lukewarm reaction both critically and commercially.
+Meanwhile, Swervedriver's second album, Mezcal Head, had a relative success, especially with the US audiences, where they toured with such bands as Soundgarden and the Smashing Pumpkins.

 Lush were among several shoegaze groups to adopt Britpop in their most commercially successful album, Lovelife.

 After 1994, several shoegaze bands shifted to a Britpop-oriented sound, including Ride (Carnival of Light), Lush (Lovelife), and Kitchens of Distinction (Cowboys and Aliens).
 However, none of these albums maintained the bands' earlier commercial or critical standing, let alone elevated it—with the partial exception of Lush—particularly in contrast to the Boo Radleys, whose 1995 single "Wake Up Boo!" propelled their album Wake Up! to number 1 on the UK Albums Chart.
 Meanwhile, Chapterhouse moved toward alternative dance on 1993's Blood Music, while Slowdive explored minimalist electronica and post-rock on 1995's Pygmalion.

-In 1995, producer Alan McGee dropped Slowdive a week after Pygmalion was released, and Neil Halstead, Rachel Goswell, and Ian McCutcheon soon formed Mojave 3, pursuing a light, melodic blend of indie folk and Americana.
+In 1995, Creation Records owner Alan McGee dropped Slowdive a week after Pygmalion was released, and Neil Halstead, Rachel Goswell, and Ian McCutcheon soon formed Mojave 3, pursuing a light, melodic blend of indie folk and Americana.
 Swervedriver were dropped while nearing completion of their third album, Ejector Seat Reservation.
 Ride, facing internal conflict, broke up in 1996 while working on their fourth album, Tarantula.
 Lush, after achieving their highest chart success with Lovelife, ended abruptly the same year following drummer Chris Acland's suicide.
 Meanwhile, My Bloody Valentine went on a two-decade hiatus, despite having signed with Island Records in 1992 for a reported £250,000.